MetaMask/SIPs/SIPS/sip-29.md

 ### Fiat currency representation

-We SHOULD use CAIP-19 to represent fiat currencies as well, it will allow us to have a consistent way to represent all assets and make the API more predictable.

-The propose format is:
+We SHOULD use CAIP-19 to represent fiat currencies as well.
+This approach provides a consistent way to represent all assets, making the API more predictable.
+The proposed format is:

 ```
 asset_type:        chain_id + "/" + asset_namespace + ":" + asset_reference